Revisiting Visual Understanding in Multimodal Reasoning through a Lens of Image Perturbation: Experiments

+\textbf{Evaluation Benchmarks.} We evaluate the MLLMs on several multimodal mathematical reasoning benchmarks: MathVision~\cite{wang2025mathvision}, MathVista~\cite{lu2023mathvista}, MathVerse~\cite{zhang2024mathverse}, We-Math~\cite{qiao2024we}.
+For more details about benchmarks, please see Appendix~\ref{appendix_a}.
 For all benchmarks, we prompt the models to place their final answers within a designated box format.
 We then employ Qwen2.5-32B-Instruct~\cite{yang2024qwen2} to evaluate answer correctness by comparing the extracted responses with ground truth answers, which often contain complex mathematical expressions.
 Note that our reported benchmark scores may differ from those in the original papers due to variations in evaluation protocols.